iztiar/iztiar-core/docs/Installation.md

         `useradd -b /var/lib -G wheel -m -r -U iztiar`
     - create storageDir
+    - create the initial set of configuration files
     - define the systemd services
         - controller
         - meteor-web-ui
         - rest-api
         - mongodb
     - install a set of selectionned Iztiar base packages
-    - define the initial set of configuration files
-    - provide a full log of its actions
+    - provide a full log of its actions and their results

 The installer should focalize on installing all services on a single host.
 Spanning the environment on several hosts should be considered as an advanced alternative.